HarryLuoo/local-deep-research/README.md

 Chunk-based RAG loses context at chunk boundaries, can hallucinate by combining chunks from different contexts, and provides no way to verify the source.
 This system uses embeddings only for *routing* — finding which documents to read.
 Claude then reads the complete source text, preserving full context.

 **Why two embedding backends?**
-Gemini `embedding-2-preview` is free and excellent.
+Gemini `embedding-2-preview` is excellent but has rate limits.
 OpenAI is the fallback for users who already have an OpenAI key or when Gemini is unavailable.
 The system warns explicitly on fallback — it never silently switches.

 **How do I add new documents?**
 1. Create a markdown note in your `notes_dir/` with YAML frontmatter